 High Availability Clustering (EX436)

-This exam is based on Red Hat Enterprise Linux 7.
+According to Red Hat Certification Team, this exam is based on Red Hat Enterprise Linux 7.1.

 Study Points for the EX436 Exam